 With Marketing Automation, companies with a short sales process are often focused on the customer experience.
 All while ensuring satisfaction with the purchase along with upselling opportunities.

 In addition, web-shops often focus on abandoned cart flows.
 For example, automatic emails that are sent out if a customer has started a purchase but failed to complete it.
 Another idea is to create a number of “re-activation flows”.
 An automatic flow that starts when a customer has not made a purchase in a long time.
-For example, the pet store automatically sends out emails if a customer has not placed an order for their usual dog food.
+For example, the pet store automatically sends out emails if a customer has not placed an order for their usual dog food or dog bug spray.

 Companies with Long Sales Processes